 Working on a ship, or vessel, at sea can be very dangerous and difficult work.
 If you have been hurt in an accident while at sea, the experienced maritime accident attorneys at Ginarte Gonzalez Winograd L.L.P., can help you get the justice you deserve.
 With over 150 years of combined experience, our personal injury lawyers have protected the rights of countless accident victims in New York and New Jersey.

-Call 1-888-GINARTE (1-888-446-2783) now, fill out our online contact form, or visit one of our seven nearby offices in Newark, New York City, Queens, Union City, Elizabeth, Clifton or Perth Amboy today.
+Call 1-888-GINARTE (1-888-446-2783) now, fill out our online contact form, or visit one of our eight nearby offices in Manhattan, Queens, Newark, Union City, Elizabeth, Clifton, Perth Amboy or New Brunswick today.
 Remember, there is no charge to talk with our accident lawyers, and we collect fees only if you win your case!

 Compensation for a Seaman Injured While Working on a Vessel

 A seaman injured while working on a vessel is not covered under traditional state workers’ compensation systems.
 When a worker is injured aboard a vessel, he or she must turn to other legal avenues for benefits and compensation.
 An injured maritime worker may be entitled to “maintenance and cure” benefits under maritime law.
 This provides injured seamen with a mandatory recovery right against the vessel under threat of severe financial penalties against the vessel.

 Maintenance and cure benefits are similar to wage replacement and medical coverage under a traditional workers’ compensation system.
 “Maintenance” is a daily allowance that is intended to cover the food and shelter that a maritime worker would have received if he or she were aboard a vessel at sea.
 The daily allowance is typically in the range of $25 to $40 per day.
 “Cure” refers to the employer’s obligation to provide medical services and rehabilitation to the injured employee until he or she is able to return to work.